New Highmark Stadium: Finalizing negotiations

 On March 28, 2022, it was announced that a deal had been reached between New York State, Erie County and the Bills for the 63,000 seat, $1.4 billion dollar stadium in Orchard Park.
 New York State will contribute $600 million in funding with Erie County contributing $250 million, the Bills contributing $350 million, and the National Football League via a G-4 loan $200 million.
 In addition the Bills signed a 30-year lease, with a buyout option after 15 years.
 The stadium would be owned by New York State, a change from the current stadium which is owned by Erie County.
 Of that $600 million funding, $418 million will come from funds seized from the Seneca Nation of New York for funds overdue as part of the compact to operate the Seneca Niagara Casino, Seneca Allegany Casino and Seneca Buffalo Creek Casino.
 The state will also contribute $100 million over a 15-year period for maintenance and $6 million per year over the course of the lease for capital improvements, both figures to be adjusted for inflation according to the Consumer Price Index.

+On August 9, 2023, the Associated Press reported that the costs of the stadium had increased by $300 million due to "increased labor and material costs" of which the owners of the Bills are contractually obligated to pickup due to the agreement.

 Neil deMause, co-author of the book Field of Schemes (2008), has criticized the financing plan for not taking present value of money fully into account.
 For example, much of the construction money will be paid upfront, whereas the hoped-for increases in economic activity and tax revenues will take place over the next 30 years.

+Construction

+Ceremonial groundbreaking for the new stadium took place on June 5, 2023, leading into excavation work over the following months.
+By March 2024, excavation was nearly complete, with work commencing on concrete pouring and steel beam assembly.
+By August 2024, the steel had risen noticeably above ground.
+Observers have noted the similarity of the new stadium's design to that of Tottenham Hotspur Stadium in London.

+The stadium's steel structure was topped out on April 4, 2025, as the final steel beam was added to the structure with Terry and Laura Pegula, Governor Hochul, and Roger Goodell attending the ceremony.